Giant catamaran to carry worn out North Sea oil rigs ashore

 This has meant many service companies have taken a more conservative approach than Allseas, but nonetheless do not want to miss out.

-Alan Johnstone, Europe Brownfield Director at British engineer Amec AMEC.L, said decommissioning has been a small market in the North Sea but predicts this is about to change.
+Alan Johnstone, Europe Brownfield Director at British engineer Amec, said decommissioning has been a small market in the North Sea but predicts this is about to change.

 The company is developing analysis of the integrity of oil installations to predict how they will react when lifted and dismantled.